Insider Selling: Par Pacific Holdings, Inc. (NYSE:PARR) Major Shareholder Sells 60,000 Shares of Stock

 - On Friday, May 27th, Chai Trust Co Llc sold 104,886 shares of Par Pacific stock.
 The shares were sold at an average price of $16.64, for a total value of $1,745,303.04.

-A number of institutional investors have recently added to or reduced their stakes in PARR.
-Captrust Financial Advisors grew its stake in Par Pacific by 53.3% in the 1st quarter.
-Captrust Financial Advisors now owns 5,181 shares of the company’s stock valued at $67,000 after acquiring an additional 1,801 shares during the period.
-PNC Financial Services Group Inc. grew its stake in Par Pacific by 12.8% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 7,513 shares of the company’s stock valued at $98,000 after acquiring an additional 854 shares during the period.
-Shay Capital LLC acquired a new stake in Par Pacific in the 1st quarter valued at $154,000.
-Zurcher Kantonalbank Zurich Cantonalbank grew its stake in Par Pacific by 142.4% in the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 9,509 shares of the company’s stock valued at $157,000 after acquiring an additional 5,586 shares during the period.
-Finally, Allspring Global Investments Holdings LLC acquired a new stake in Par Pacific in the 4th quarter valued at $165,000.
-85.79% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Rafferty Asset Management LLC lifted its holdings in Par Pacific by 37.7% in the 4th quarter.
+Rafferty Asset Management LLC now owns 71,149 shares of the company’s stock worth $1,173,000 after purchasing an additional 19,470 shares during the last quarter.
+Assenagon Asset Management S.A. lifted its holdings in Par Pacific by 54.8% in the 4th quarter.
+Assenagon Asset Management S.A. now owns 197,640 shares of the company’s stock worth $3,259,000 after purchasing an additional 69,980 shares during the last quarter.
+Royal Bank of Canada lifted its holdings in Par Pacific by 10.5% in the 3rd quarter.
+Royal Bank of Canada now owns 538,818 shares of the company’s stock worth $8,470,000 after purchasing an additional 51,400 shares during the last quarter.
+Caspian Capital LP acquired a new stake in Par Pacific in the 4th quarter worth approximately $18,996,000.
+Finally, PEAK6 Investments LLC lifted its holdings in Par Pacific by 58.8% in the 4th quarter.
+PEAK6 Investments LLC now owns 109,842 shares of the company’s stock worth $1,811,000 after purchasing an additional 40,665 shares during the last quarter.
+Hedge funds and other institutional investors own 85.79% of the company’s stock.

 About Par Pacific (Get Rating)